PrototypeActual/AutoSeedDMS-CentOS7/README.md

 4. You will also need to update the login for the stats page or comment out stats auth admin:haproxy
 4a.
 This line is located in the haproxy config file under the frontend section

+# DigitalOcean
+Unfinished playbook to create DigitalOcean droplets and display their IP